Last updated on January 12th, 2021 at 11:00 am

 Making an offer

 If you are buying a house, you should already have your mortgage offer in principle, so that you can make an offer on the property if you wish to buy it.
-There is speculation that house prices will reduce by 3 – 5% because of the coronavirus crisis, although evidence of this has yet to be seen.
 There is nothing to stop you trying to negotiate on price if you feel it is appropriate.

 As the seller, you may need to be flexible on price at this time.
 It is understandable that some people may be financially worse off following the lockdown.
-Don’t forget that you may be able to get a reduction on the cost of the house you are buying too.
+Don’t forget that you may be able to negotiate the cost of the house you are buying too.

 Can I still have a survey done on the property?